2026-Spring-PM/Team_13_demo_gui/README.md

 # Team_13_demo_gui

-Farm Village Simulator is a farm-management game where the player grows elemental crops, raises livestock, trains heroes, and explores battle stages.
+Farm Village Simulator is a cozy farm-management adventure where the player builds a small village into a lively elemental farm.
+Grow fire, water, and grass crops, raise animals for useful products, and use the harvest to train heroes for stage-based battles.
+Each day brings new choices: manage crops, visit the shop, upgrade the training center, or jump into the battle portal for rewards.

 # Run